Elizabeth Pittman: Career

+In 1950, she was the first black person to be elected to the board of Omaha Public Schools.
+She served on the board until 1952, when she resigned.

-She soon entered private practice with the help of her father, and by 1964, was only one of two women lawyers operating private practice in the city.
+Soon after graduating from law school, she entered private practice with the help of her father, and by 1964, was only one of two women lawyers operating private practice in the city.
 That year, she was named a deputy county attorney, the first woman and the first black deputy county attorney for Douglas County.
-She would serve this role until 1971.
+She served in this role until 1971.

 On April 9, 1971, after being nominated by governor J. James Exon, she was sworn in as a municipal court judge in Omaha, becoming at the time the first black person to serve as a judge in the city.
 Exon had nominated her from a list created by a nominating commission, and as she was not likely to have been popularly elected to the post, a Nebraska newspaper said the commission was "due commendation".
-Two years into her tenure, she had become one of only 39 black women judges in the country.
+Two years into her tenure, she had become one of only 39 black women judges in the country; according to the Omaha Star, she was the first black woman to be appointed a judge by any governor in the United States.

 Retirement and death

 On July 21, 1986, just a month after her 65th birthday, she sent a letter to governor Bob Kerrey announcing her intention to retire on October 1 of that year.
 The mandatory retirement age for judges in Nebraska was 72 years old, and she was due for a referendum on whether to retain her as a judge that November; nearly 60 percent of polled attorneys believed she should not be retained.
 With her retirement going into effect, Donna Polk (a director for a multicultural organization in Lincoln) said there was "an ethnic vacuum" left over, with few role models left for young black women.

-She died on April 8, 1998.
+Pittman died on April 8, 1998.
+Creighton's law school has an educational building named after her.

+Judge Elizabeth D. Pittman Award

+In 1998, Creighton Law School and the Black American Law Students Association established the Judge Elizabeth D. Pittman Award, which has occasionally been bestowed upon a law school "Black graduate who possesses the same qualities of excellence, perseverance, and dedication that made Judge Pittman such a truly outstanding role model for all law students and lawyers."